netscaler/modern-apps-toolkit/netscaler-k8s-plugin/README.md

 This support subcommand gets NetScaler (show techsupport) and Ingress Controller support bundle.

-**Warning:**
+> **Warning:**
- For tier 2 NetScaler, technical support bundle files are copied to the location the user specifies.
-For security reasons, if the ingress controller is managing a tier 1 NetScaler then the tech support bundle is extracted only and not copied.
+ For NetScaler CPX form factor, technical support bundle files are copied to the location the user specifies.
+For security reasons, if the ingress controller is managing a NetScaler VPX/MPX then the tech support bundle is extracted only and not copied.
 The user must get the technical support bundle files from the NetScaler manually.

 Flags for support subcommand: